Class, Attributes, and Methods in Java - BunksAllowed

 In both of the engineering drawings, the details of the cars/house are mentioned, like the number of doors, and the number of windows.
 In the case of cars, details of all the parts like steering, pedals, engine, fuel chamber, etc. are mentioned.
 Similarly, the number of rooms, types of rooms, colours, etc. are mentioned in designing a house.

-Now the question is - can you differentiate a car from a house?
+Now the question is - Can you differentiate a car from a house?
 If you can, then how can you differentiate?

-The answer is very simple.
-The properties of a car and a house are not the same.
-These properties are known as attributes.
-In this context, my next question is - can you differentiate between two cars or two houses?
+In this context, my next question is - Can you differentiate between two cars or two houses?
 If you can, then how do you differentiate them?

 I think the answer is simple enough.
 The values of the attributes of the two cars are different.
 Similarly, the values of the attributes of two houses (like my house and my friend's house) are different.
 So, car and house are two classes.
 But my car and my friend's car are two objects (or instances) of car class.
 Similarly, my house and my friend's houses are two objects of house class.